rajpgr8/welcome/README.md

 Note 1: 'test_1stTest_4' will always be skipped
 Note 2: fixture method setup() defined in conftest.py file will always be executed fisrt before the test related to that fixture,
-        so setup() method will be executed befote 'test_1stTest_fistureTest' and 'test_2ndTest_2' test run.
+        so setup() method will be executed befote 'test_1stTest_fistureTest' and 'test_2ndTest_2' test run. similarly we can wrap all tests dependent on fixture method into a class (see test_app3.py) and mark that class as usefixtures.
 ```